Embracing Peaceful Homeschooling: 5 Strategies for Christian Families

 Try these simple gratitude practices:

-Going around the table to share one thing each person appreciated
+Going around the table to share one thing each person appreciated.

-Writing gratitude journals or prayer lists
+Writing gratitude journals or prayer lists.

-Singing a hymn or reading a Psalm of thanksgiving
+Singing a hymn or reading a Psalm of thanksgiving.

 This habit fosters contentment and encourages children to recognize God’s goodness daily.